brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Feature] Added the additional info from Smoky-Grey to the Hans, which will be displayed inside the help-box on hover.
     - [Feature] Readded the removed configuration options in the backend (see v2.0.1).
     - [Internals] Refactored what did not make it into v2.0.0 due to time constraints and introduced a factory.
-    - [Bugfix] The comments will not break out of the getter analysis json anymore
+    - [Bugfix] The comments will not break out of the getter analysis Json anymore
     - [Bugfix] Removed a warning in case kreXX was called from eval'd code.
     - [Bugfix] Dumping of inherited private properties works now.
     - [Bugfix] Inherited properties and methods are now regarded by the scope analysis.